How To Conduct an Interview

 If you're interviewing over the phone, you'll want an absolutely quiet home or office.
 If you send an interview email, make sure you're online and available to answer any questions within 24 hours.
 Of course, in-person interviews require that you be completely relaxed, on time and ready to interact.
 Think about the time of day when you're on top of your game, and schedule accordingly.

 Recording the interview is a necessity.
-You can record over the phone with a digital recording device.
+You can record over the phone with a digital recording device such as the Olympus TP-8 Telephone Pick-up Microphone.

 Even if you're recording, you must remember to take enough notes to get by in case of a technological failure.
 A good idea is to take one page per question, and don't forget several writing instruments!